 - Powdered sugar - This is optional, and I usually dust some powdered sugar on after the dutch baby comes out of the oven.

-- Strawberries (optional) - These are optional, but I love strawberries here!
+- Strawberries (optional) - These are optional, but I love strawberries on the oven-baked pancake.
 You can always use raspberries, blueberries, blackberries, or whatever fruit you have around!

 Tips for making the lemon dutch baby pancake: